Glenncito/pleo-expense-app-challenge/Readme.md

 ## If I had more time:

     - Add iOS native module (Swift)
     - Implement Redux-Persist-Realm
     - Offline queuing functionality for receipts and comments
+    - Add TypeScript,
     - More advanced filtering:
     	- Filter by Date
         - Between 2 dates
         - Before a date
         - After a date
     -  Filter by User
     -  Filter by Merchant
     -  Relative Currency Display
     -  Allow the user to view all currencies relative to one given currency, using the conversion rate of the expenses date using exchangeratesapi.org
     -  This would also allow to display the total amount.
     -  Store photos taken offline in ByteArray format and allow for viewing submitted Receipts.

 ## What I struggled with